Tuna Ciabatta Melts

 - In a small bowl, combine the tuna, celery, cucumber, onion, mayonnaise, dill, lemon juice, salt and pepper; mix well.

 - Place rolls on a baking sheet.
 Spread each half with tuna mixture; sprinkle with cheese.
-Broil 2-3 in. from the heat for 2-4 minutes or until cheese is melted.
+Broil 2-3 in. from the heat until cheese is melted, 2-4 minutes.

 Nutrition Facts2 open-faced sandwiches: 482 calories, 29g fat (14g saturated fat), 88mg cholesterol, 898mg sodium, 22g carbohydrate (2g sugars, 1g fiber), 35g protein.